Harold Moody the civil rights leader

 From Rum Lane, Kingston, Jamaica in the Caribbean to Queens road, Peckham, south London, UK

-The League of Coloured Peoples was founded by Dr Harold Moody and launched March 1931 at the YMCA on Tottenham Court Road, London.
-The League was Britain’s first civil rights organisation, at that first meeting he brought together an impressive group of people: writer C.L.R.
-James, Sierra Leonean lawyer Stella Thomas, and a young Jomo Kenyatta, who would later lead Kenya’s independence movement and fellow doctor, Dr Cecil Belfield Clarke.
+Dr Harold Moody founded The League of Coloured Peoples in March 1931.
+The first meeting took place at the YMCA on Tottenham Court Road in London.
+The League was Britain’s first civil rights organisation.
+Founding members at that first meeting included writer C.L.R.
+James, Sierra Leonean lawyer Stella Thomas, fellow London based GP, Dr Cecil Belfield Clarke, soldier and activist George Roberts and a young Jomo Kenyatta, who would later lead Kenya’s independence movement.
 The League aimed -

 • To promote and protect the Social, Educational, Economic and Political Interests of its members;